HORNETJOE/Research/README.md

 The development of a product or application involves a lot of stages which will add certain features and unique man into the application or product.
 For example, in the reboot games Elevator action reboot project development will involve splitting up the development process into developing the different features of the game into parts.
 Such as the jumping feature being created in one step and the next step being enemy AI. (https://github.com/HORNETJOE/Capstone-Project)

 ## Vulnerabilities
 Vulnerabilities are discovered when creators leave errors, unfinished or mistakes are left in a final product.
 These vulnerabilities can lead to many different problems such as cheating, data theft etc. These vulnerabilities can be devastating to a company if they are discovered within a system.
 These vulnerabilities can cost companies thousands if they are discovered after the final product has been released.
-This is why these vulnerabilities need to be reduced during the development stage which will cost the company less and still reduce the amount of vulnerabilities on the final system.
+Therefore, these vulnerabilities need to be reduced during the development stage which will cost the company less and still reduce the amount of vulnerabilities on the final system.

 ## Example of vulnerabilities being used in a business environment.
 One example of vulnerabilities being taken advantage of in a business would be Dailymotion hack that took place December 2017.
-The incident involves millions of users emails and private information being leaked online due to a vulnerability on the website.
+The incident involves millions of user’s emails and private information being leaked online due to a vulnerability on the website.
 This is one example of how a vulnerability can impact the company (I.E reputation) and impact the customer as well (I.E Private information).

 ## Social engineering
 Social engineering is a method of seeking out a vulnerability in a system that require human error to create a vulnerability to then exploit.
-This may involves tricking employees at a company to allow outside users access to their systems through misleading emails, ads and messages.
+This may involve tricking employees at a company to allow outside user’s access to their systems through misleading emails, ads and messages.
 Once the outside users have gained access to their system they have created a vulnerability in the system for others to use to gain access as well.
-This vulnerability relies heavily on human fault and misjudgement in order to gain access to a system.
+This vulnerability relies heavily on human fault and misjudgement to gain access to a system.

 ## What can be done to reduce vulnerabilities?
 There are many different methods of reducing vulnerabilities, many are done during the development process of a system.
 One method of reducing vulnerability is to run tests on new functions that are implemented into the system to make sure that they work on their own and with the other function in the system.
 Other method of reducing vulnerability is to have different people working on different parts of the system so that the different parts of the system can be sixed by different people and different people can work on each part of the system while it is in development.